PREPARE & APPLY

 - Once your application is approved, you will receive an email with your authorization to schedule your exam.

-- You may schedule your appointment online or call Pearson VUE at 866‐902‐0593.
-The TPV Exam is administered year‐round at more than 1,400 Pearson Professional Centers nationwide, including more than 100 military on-base sites.
+The Medication History Certificate Exam is administered through online proctored testing and in-person at more than 1,400 Pearson Professional Centers nationwide, including more than 100 military on-base sites.

 Prepare for Your Exam

-Be sure to review the exam blueprint as part of your exam preparation.
+Be sure to review the content outline as part of your exam preparation.

 |Concepts/Terminology of Medication History (45%)